Kirith Entwistle: Parliamentary career

 When MPs debated the Universal Credit Bill, Entwistle was one of the Labour rebels who backed the reasoned amendment, which forced concessions from the Government.

 She has championed new laws to protected women and girls from non-consensual image abuse and worked with the campaign Dad Shift to advocate for improved paternal leave.
+In July 2025, she became co-Chair of a new group of Labour MPs, the Labour Group on Violence Against Women and Girls, to promote and champion policies that prevent and respond to violence against women and girls in all its forms.

+She runs an annual Youth Drop-in event in her constituency, bringing together organisations that provide work, volunteering and development opportunities for 16–25 year olds.